docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * Release

 ###Part assembly

 When modifying a part, you can edit the assembly composition.

 An assembly is composed of other parts.

 {% image /assets/images/documentation/dev/en/part_assembly.png "Part assembly"%}

+###Quick links

+You have a fast access to your checked out parts in the left menu.

+{% image /assets/images/documentation/dev/en/image50.png "Links section"%}

 ###Product creation

 The creation of a product involves supplying an identifier and a part number, filling a description is optional.

 The part number designates the root part of your product.
 It can be a simple part or a parts assembly.